emtunc/PaperCut-Scripts/README.md

 ### How to Use

-1. Simply download the dashboard.htm file and put it in your PaperCut install /server/custom/web directory.
+* Simply download the dashboard.htm file and put it in your PaperCut install /server/custom/web directory.
 You can also do this in a few seconds by opening PowerShell as administrator and running the following (assuming the install directory is correct - in my case it's an MF install on the C drive):

 ```powershell
 Invoke-WebRequest https://raw.githubusercontent.com/emtunc/PaperCut/master/dashboard.htm -OutFile "C:\Program Files\PaperCut MF\server\custom\web\dashboard.htm"
 ```

+* Change the *var url* in the script

-2. You'll have to log-in to the admin interface before loading up dashboard.htm as it requires authentication and there currently isn't an easy and secure way to pass-through the authentication in the dashboard.htm page
+* You'll have to log-in to the admin interface before loading up dashboard.htm as it requires authentication and there currently isn't an easy and secure way to pass-through the authentication in the dashboard.htm page

 <https://your-papercut-server/admin>

-3. Now you can load up the dashboard!
+* Now you can load up the dashboard!

 <https://your-papercut-server/custom/dashboard.htm>